Skip to main content

 working from home

-Also, one thing to consider is you may be eligible for jobs where you can work remotely from home if you have sufficient internet connection.
+Also, consider that you may be eligible for remote jobs if you have a reliable internet connection.

 3. Use Social Security Benefits If Needed

-You may want to learn about the Social Security Administration’s Ticket to Work Program, which allows you to go back to work under a trial period that lasts up to nine months.
+You may want to learn about the Social Security Administration’s Ticket to Work Program, which allows you to return to work during a trial period lasting up to 9 months.

 The maximum you can earn as of 2021 is $1,130.00.
 This amount typically increases each year, so it’s a good idea to check on updates every now and then.